therealnicoroshi/modlist/README.md

 Panjano has a good video on how to set this up [>>>Here<<<](https://www.youtube.com/watch?v=5DqcgHtkm9I)

-4. Go to system settings and set virtual memory on the drive the mod organizer is on at 40GB min and 40GB Max.
-Save and restart.
-This will be your swap file and supplement the VRAM if needed.

-5. Make sure your power plan is set for High performance and **NOT** balanced or power saver
+4. Make sure your power plan is set for High performance and **NOT** balanced or power saver

-6. Highly recommended to set up a standby memory purge Windows sceduled task.
+5. Highly recommended to set up a standby memory purge Windows sceduled task.
 Good video on how to do that here>>> [Empty Standbu List Tutorial Video](https://www.youtube.com/watch?v=CAxuGjdahd0)

 ***